-Academy Award-winning documentary filmmakers Sean Fine ’96 and Andrea Nix Fine will be in residency on campus this semester, working closely with film studies students on everything from cinematography to producing and thinking about film as a medium for social change.
+Academy Award-winning documentary filmmakers Sean Fine ’96 and Andrea Nix Fine were in residency in Spring 2014, working closely with film studies students on everything from cinematography to producing and thinking about film as a medium for social change.
 Read the Feb.
 13, 2014 news release.

 Documentary filmmaker Sean Fine ’96 wins Oscar for ‘Inocente’

 Sean Fine ’96 and his wife Andrea Nix Fine won an Oscar in 2013 in the best documentary short film category for “Inocente.”
 At Connecticut College, Fine designed his own major in zoology and filmmaking.
 After graduating, he directed and shot several films for National Geographic, winning an Emmy in 2000.
 He and Nix Fine formed the Washington D.C.-based Fine Films in 2003.
 The Oscar nod for “Inocente” is the couple’s second in five years.
 Read the Feb.
 25, 2013 news release.

 In 2010, the Film Studies Program and the Fran and Ray Stark Foundation sponsored a screening of two films by the program's first guest artist in residence: "Drag and Kink: An Evening with NY Filmmaker Jennie Livingston."

 The films, "Paris is Burning" (1991) and "Who's the Top" (2005), raised important and vital questions about issues of gender, sexuality and diversity.
 The evening began with a reception and was followed by a question and answer session with the filmmaker.